Facts about Greta Thunberg

-Her efforts earned her mocking comments from world leaders including Russian dictator Vladimir Putin (who said she was “poorly informed”) and Brazilian president Jair Bolsonaro (who called her a “brat”).
+Greta’s efforts earned her mocking comments from world leaders such as Russian dictator Vladimir Putin (who said the teenager was “poorly informed”) and Brazilian president Jair Bolsonaro (who called her a “brat”).
 US President Donald Trump tweeted that “Greta must work on her anger management problem, then go to a good old fashioned movie with a friend!
 Chill Greta, Chill!”

 Thunberg returned to Sweden by boat in December of 2019.
 Later that month, Time named her its Person of the Year.